cristobalvch/Spotify-Automating/README.md

+## IMPORTANT!!: This Project is not being maintained Anymore

 Automating Playlists on Spotify From the Music Folders of your Computer.

 An interesting way to export your music files to Spotify’s playlists.